panda-luminosity-detector-group/LMD-Alignment/README.md

 # Usage

-The align scripts are in ´align´.
+The align scripts are in `align`.
 They can be called with command line arguments in interactive fashion, or can be called object-oriented from the `simWrapper` python script.

 # Requirements